cgxeiji/CGx-InverseK/README.md

-# CGx-InverseK
+# Inverse Kinematic Library for Arduino

-Inverse Kinematic Library for Arduino.
+Calculates the inverse kinematics for a 3 links arm with a rotating base.

-Calculates the inverse kinematics for a 3 links arm and a rotating base.
+Tested with Arduino UNO and Teensy 3.6, with the robotic arm Arduino Braccio.